 - There is no federal mandate that these oilfield accidents be reported to a central data collection agency.

-- Oil fields accidents often involve other workers that are not always on the drill site, such as truck drivers who transport defective equipment or drilling supplies.
+- Oil field accidents often involve other workers that are not always on the drill site, such as truck drivers who transport defective equipment or drilling supplies.

-- Many oil rigs accidents occur in remote locations and a worker’s injuries suffered are often treated at hospitals that are hours away from the accident site.
+- Many oil rig accidents occur in remote locations and a worker’s injuries suffered are often treated at hospitals that are hours away from the accident site.

 - Some drilling operators have been known to encourage injured employees to mislead accident investigators or insurance adjusters about the circumstances of a worker’s injuries.